davidmerfield/randomColor/README.md

 - A string representing a color name (e.g. 'orange').
 Possible color names are *red, orange, yellow, green, blue, purple, pink and monochrome*.
 - An integer between 0 and 360.
 This corresponds to an H value in the HSV color space.

+**Luminosity** – Controls the luminosity of the generated color.
+You can pass:
+- a string containing *bright, light* or *dark*.
+- An array in the format [S,B], where S and B are integers representing saturation and brightness values in the HSB color space.

 **Count** – An integer which specifies the number of colors to generate.